hckops/hckctl/README.md

 Launch manual and automated attacks with pre-defined and always up-to-date templates of your favourite tools.

+Attack your vulnerable target infrastructure or connect to your training platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup and network configurations.
+Package, distribute and run known exploits to find weaknesses on authorized targets in a standard way.

 Designed to transparently run locally, remotely or integrated in pipelines and with guaranteed stability and backward compatibility over time.
 `hckctl` is free, open source and community driven, no vendor lock-in, extensible and built using native providers api.

-Attack your vulnerable target infrastructure or connect to your training platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup and network configurations.

 Leverage the cloud platform or request a dedicated managed cluster to:
 * orchestrate complex attack scenarios